rlang001/Home-Assistant-Addons/README.md

 ## Addons

 * Aircraft_Plotter - (alpha)
-* noaa - (alpha)
+* Debian_base - Denbian docker
 * OpenWebRX - OpenWebRX as an addon
 * rtl_cmd
 * rtl_tcp - Run RTL_TCP on a local SDR
 * tar1090 -
 * WebSDR -
+* Ubuntu_base - Ubuntu docker
+* WeeWX5 - WeeWX 5 as an addon.
+(Stable)
-* WeeWX-HA - WeeWX as an addon.
-Currently tested with SDR
+* WeeWX-HA - WeeWX 4 as an addon.
+Currently tested with SDR.
+(Stable)

 More about the Add-ons can be found in their folders.